ggramlich/phpslim/first_test.markdown

 Let's write some code
 ---------------------

-First create a `Slim` directory in your project directory (remember the `!path /path/to/project/Slim` setting?).
+First create a `Slim` sub directory in your project directory.

+> Do you remember the `!path /path/to/project/Slim`
+> setting in the `root` page?.

-Then create a file `MyFixture.php` for the PHP class in that directory and fill it with
+Then create a file `MyFixture.php` for the PHP class in that `Slim` directory and fill it with

 {% highlight php-css %}
 <?php